FelipeMonobe/NodeTesseractCLI/README.md

 # NodeTesseractCLI
-NodeJS + Express Web API with Tesseract-OCR CLI integration written with ES2015 syntax and features
+NodeJS + Express Web API with Tesseract-OCR CLI integration written in ES2015 syntax and features